-(Columbia University Press, 2007) explores how ethical discourses and self-formation can be understood through a study of oral narrative, performance, vernacular material practices ranging from architecture to foodways, and the poetics of everyday language.
-(This book was awarded the “Best First Book in the History of Religions Prize” by the American Academy of Religion in 2007.)
+(Columbia University Press, 2007) explores how ethical discourses and self-formation can be understood through a study of oral narrative, performance, gendered knowledge, vernacular material practices ranging from architecture to foodways, and the poetics of everyday language.
+This book was awarded the “Best First Book in the History of Religions Prize” by the American Academy of Religion.

-, builds an archive from the unofficial anthropology and literary writings of three little-known Indian scholars in late colonial India.
-These writers, who constitute the figure of the “audacious raconteur,” published novels, plays, folktale collections, oral epics, and biographies in English and in Indian languages between 1880 and 1930.
-Through a close study of their key writings, the book will argue that these writers creatively used the very language, genres, and paradigms of the West to reclaim concepts of religion and history through indigenous understandings of the sacred, of the social, and of time.
-As such, the audacious raconteur was a political subject whose intellectual sovereignty displays the unreachability of the colonial knowledge-project.
+(Cornell University Press, 2020) builds an archive from the unofficial anthropology and literary writings of three little-known Indian scholars in late colonial India, and from the recorded oral narrations of a Goan Christian ayah.
+Through a close study of these narrators, who constitute the figure of the “audacious raconteur,” the book argues that audacious raconteurs wrested back concepts of religion, culture and history through experiential understandings of those concepts—and accomplished this re-appropriation using the very language, genres, and Enlightenment paradigms of the West.
+As such, the audacious raconteur was a political subject whose sovereignty in the realm of creativity displays the unreachability of the colonial knowledge-project.
 The book benefited from a surprising turn with the discovery of descendants of the writers.
 Conversations with families help us see why the audacious raconteur continues to be an ethical figure necessary in modern life.

-A key area of Leela's interest is documentary film.
-She is currently co-directing an ethnographic documentary film called Moved by Gandhi
+A key area of Leela's interest is documentary film and televisual media.
+She is currently co-directing an ethnographic documentary film called Moved by Gandhi,

 Leela is fluent in the Indian languages of Telugu, Kannada, Marathi, and Hindi.
-She was the inaugural director for the Duke Center for Civic Engagement, served on the Board of the Center for Documentary Studies for many years, and served on the steering committee of the university-wide Mellon-funded transformative humanities initiative at Duke called Humanities Writ Large
+She was the inaugural faculty director for the Duke Center for Civic Engagement, and has served on the Board of the Center for Documentary Studies for many years, the steering committee of the university-wide Mellon-funded transformative humanities initiative at Duke called Humanities Writ Large